breakin/snestistics/docs/tutorial-2.md

 function 8083DF 80840A JoyPad1
 comment 808405 "Here x is increased!" function 8082CC 808304 Unknown1
-; This code is special so lets add a label to make it more visible! label 808407 ExtraLabel
+; This code is special so let's add a label to make it more visible! label 808407 ExtraLabel
 ~~~~~~~~~~